jakefeasel/railo-maven-template/README.md

 The maven project has been configured to support selenium integration tests, with an included example test.
 To run the tests, simply run this:

     mvn integration-test

+These tests will also work with Travis-CI, so you can automatically verify that your site passes all tests.
+All you have to do is enable your fork of this project to use Travis-CI.
+See details for doing that on the [Travis-CI Getting Started Guide](http://about.travis-ci.org/docs/user/getting-started/).
+All you will need to do is steps one and two in that guide - the rest is already done for you.